Marco-Congedo/FourierAnalysis.jl/docs/src/goertzel.md

 # goertzel.jl

-This unit implements three **Goertzel's algorithms** for estimating DFT complex coefficients at a specific frequency.
+This unit implements three **Goertzel's algorithms** for estimating DFT complex coefficients at a specific frequency in the time domain for FFT analysis.

 The result of Goertzel's algorithm for a given frequency is practically identical to the output of an FFT for that frequency, but requieres only ``t`` operations, where ``t`` is the window length in samples.